nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [registry-creds](https://github.com/alexellis/registry-creds) is a Kubernetes operator that can be used to propagate a single ImagePullSecret to all namespaces within your cluster.
 The primary reason for creating this operator is to make it easier to consume images from Docker Hub.
 - [gemini](https://github.com/FairwindsOps/gemini) is a Kubernetes CRD and operator for managing VolumeSnapshots.
 This allows you to back up your PersistentVolumes on a regular schedule, retire old backups, and restore backups with minimal downtime.
 - [Kdo: deployless development on Kubernetes 🌟](https://kdo.dev/) Kdo is a command line tool that enables developers to run, develop and test code changes in a realistic deployed setting without having to deal with the complexity of Kubernetes deployment and configuration.
+- [HostPort Operator](https://github.com/rmb938/hostport-allocator) is a Kubernetes Operator to allocate host ports

 ### Operator Capability Levels
 - [Operator Capability Levels](https://operatorframework.io/operator-capabilities/) Operators come in different maturity levels in regards to their lifecycle management capabilities for the application or workload they deliver.
 The capability models aims to provide guidance in terminology to express what features users can expect from an Operator.